A Diffusion Approximation Theory of Momentum SGD in Nonconvex Optimization: Summary on Weak Convergence and Main Theorems

 With an abuse of terminology, we say $X_n$ converges weakly to $X$ and write $X_n\Rightarrow X.$ \end{definition} Another important definition we need is \emph{tightness}: \begin{definition} A set of $D^d$-valued random variables $\{X_n\}$ is said to be tight if for each $\delta>0$, there is a compact set $ B_\delta \in D^d$ such that:

-\end{definition} We care about tightness because it provides us a powerful way to prove weak convergence based on the following two theorems: \begin{theorem}[Prokhorov's Theorem] Under Skorokhod topology, $\{X_n(\cdot)\}$ is tight in $D^d[0,\infty)$ if and only if it is relative compact which means each subsequence contains a further subsequence that converges weakly. \end{theorem} \begin{theorem}[\cite{sagitov2013weak}, Theorem 3.8] A necessary and sufficient condintion for $P_n\Rightarrow P$ is each subsequence $P_{n'}$ contains a further subsequence $P_{n''}$ converging weakly to $P.$ \end{theorem} Thus, if we can prove $\{X_n(\cdot)\}$ is tight and all the further subsequences share the same weak limit $X$, then we have $X_n$ converges weakly to $X$.
+\end{definition} We care about tightness because it provides us a powerful way to prove weak convergence based on the following two theorems: \begin{theorem}[Prokhorov's Theorem] Under Skorokhod topology, $\{X_n(\cdot)\}$ is tight in $D^d[0,\infty)$ if and only if it is relative compact which means each subsequence contains a further subsequence that converges weakly. \end{theorem} \begin{theorem}[\cite{sagitov2013weak}, Theorem 3.8] A necessary and sufficient condition for $P_n\Rightarrow P$ is each subsequence $P_{n'}$ contains a further subsequence $P_{n''}$ converging weakly to $P.$ \end{theorem} Thus, if we can prove $\{X_n(\cdot)\}$ is tight and all the further subsequences share the same weak limit $X$, then we have $X_n$ converges weakly to $X$.
 However, \eqref{def_tight} is hard to verified.
 We usually check another easier criteria.
-Let $\mathcal{F}_t^n$ be the $\sigma$-algebra generated by $\{X_n(s),s\leq t\}$, and $\tau$ denotes a $\mathcal{F}_t^n$-stopping time. \begin{theorem}[\cite{kushner2003stochastic}, Theorem 3.3, Chapter 7] Let $\{X_n(\cdot)\}$ be a sequence of processes that have paths in $D^d[0,\infty) $.
-Suppose that for each $\delta>0$ and each $t$ in a dense set in $[0,\infty)$, there is a compact set $K_{\delta,t}$ in $\RR$ such that
+We first define the c\`adl\`ag modulus to characterize the discontinuity of any $f\in D^d[0,\infty].$